akidinatophat/RestoreOofSound/README.md

 # RestoreOofSound
-just a batch script to change the roblox oof sound for the 32-bit clien
+just a batch script to change the roblox oof sound for the 32-bit client

 if you wanna do it manually(you need an old roblox version for this): https://youtu.be/tc8i9mU9aKk

 instructions:
-1. Download the v1 release .bat file.
+1. Download the v2(or v1, but when roblox updates, v1 will stop working) release .bat file.
 2. Click
 3. Wait for it to run
 4. Check your roblox client